kallem6r/kallem6r.github.io/index.md

 ### About me and more

 Allow me to introduce myself, as stated before my name is Kallem Sua, my student number and email is s3879738@student.rmit.edu.au, I was born in Australia with a Samoan heritage with my dad being born in Samoa and mum from New Zealand.
 A few of my hobbies including gaming, working out, sports and music.
-One interesting fact about myself is I have 20,000 hours in Dota 2 as I have played since release.
+One interesting fact about myself is I have 20,000 hours in Dota 2 as I have played since release and I am a classically trained pianist.

 ### What interests me in IT